Skip to main content

 Scope separator

 Select the separator for the list of scopes you entered above.
-Check the service API documentation for the format of the list of scopes.
+Check the app API documentation for the format of the list of scopes.

-If the separator is not set correctly, Execution Management System will be unable to create the connection, and you will receive an invalid scope error.
+If the separator is not set correctly, Celonis platform will be unable to create the connection, and you will receive an invalid scope error.

 Authorize parameters

-Enter additional authorization request parameters as a key-value pairs.
+Enter additional authorization request parameters as a key-value pair:

-• response_type: code for Authorization Code flow and token for Implicit flow
+• response_type: code for the Authorization code flow and token for the Implicit flow.

 • client_id: The Client ID you entered when creating an account.